Young & Thuggin'

-Young & Thuggin is the debut album by New Orleans rapper Turk, released on June 5, 2001 through Cash Money Records, and produced entirely by Mannie Fresh.
+Young & Thuggin is the debut studio album by American rapper Turk, released on June 5, 2001 through Cash Money Records, and produced entirely by Mannie Fresh.
 The album was a success on the charts, selling 82,000 copies in its first week, peaking at #9 on the Billboard 200 and #2 on the Top R&B/Hip-Hop Albums.
 Among the guests featured on the album were his fellow Hot Boys, the Big Tymers and Mack 10.